pintuiitbhi/car-price-pred/README.md

 For Linear Regression R squrared score is about 80%

+10-Fold cross validation is 80% and Training is score is 82%

 ## Conclusion
 Best Model : RandomForestRegressor
-R squared score is 86%.
+R squared score is 85%.

+10-Fold Cross Validation score is 85%.

+Training score is 88%.

 ## Author
 **Pintu Kumar**